 Left to themselves, roosters rarely hurt each other badly.
 In cockfights, on the other hand, the birds often wear razor-sharp blades on their legs and incur injuries like punctured lungs, broken bones and pierced eyes—when they even survive.

 Sadly, people often bring young children to cockfights.
 Seeing adults relish such brutality can teach kids to enjoy violence and think that animal suffering is okay.

 Cockfighting happens in many kinds of neighborhoods and in states around the country.
 It is illegal in all states and a felony in 40, which means that many states need to toughen up their laws.
 Get the facts on cockfighting »

 News & Events

-To step up its fight against all forms of illegal animal cruelty, The Humane Society of the United States has formed its first National Law Enforcement Council comprising current and former law enforcement officers and prosecutors from across the country.
+To step up its fight against all forms of illegal animal cruelty, The Humane Society of the United States formed its National Law Enforcement Council comprising current and former law enforcement officers and prosecutors from across the country.